asgiraldoc/Maximum-Likelihood-assignment---Evolutionary-Genetics-and-Phylogenetics/README.md

     <tr><td><i>Monkeypox</i></td><td>NC_063383</td></tr>
 </table>

-<p>After downloading these proteomes from NCBI public database, we identified and extracted 53 complete single-copy proteins that were present in all species using OrthoFinder2.
+<p>After downloading these proteomes from NCBI public database, we identified and extracted 53 complete single-copy proteins that were present in all species using OrthoFinder.
 We then created individual protein alignments with MAFFT and a concatenated alignment for IQ-TREE analyses.</p>

 <h3>Identification and Extraction of Single-Copy Orthologous Proteins</h3>